-But, many people with pollen allergy do not get complete relief from these medicines.
-This means they may be candidates for immunotherapy.
+But if you do not get complete relief from your grass pollen allergy symptoms from these medicines, you may benefit from immunotherapy (allergy shots).
 Immunotherapy is a long-term treatment that can help prevent or reduce the severity of allergic reactions.
 It can change the course of allergic disease by modifying the body’s immune response to allergens.

 There are two types of immunotherapy available for grass allergy: allergy shots and allergy tablets.

-- Allergy Shots – Subcutaneous Immunotherapy (SCIT) is given at your doctor’s office.
+- Allergy shots – Subcutaneous immunotherapy (SCIT) is given at your doctor’s office.
 It involves getting injections of allergens in an increasing dosage over time.
 During the course of immunotherapy, a person with grass allergy becomes progressively less sensitive to that allergen.
-Patients may experience relief within one to three years of starting SCIT.
-The most common side effects for SCIT include local reactions at the injection site, such as redness, itching, swelling, tenderness and pain.
-Less common systemic reactions may include generalized redness, hives, itching, swelling, wheezing and low blood pressure.
+You may experience relief within one to three years of starting SCIT.
+The most common side effects for SCIT include local reactions at the injection site, such as redness, itching, swelling, tenderness, and pain.
+Less common systemic reactions may include generalized redness, hives, itching, swelling, wheezing, and low blood pressure.

-- Allergy Tablets – Sublingual Immunotherapy (SLIT) is a more recent form of immunotherapy that can be done at home.
-It is needle free and involves placing a tablet containing the allergen under the tongue for 1 to 2 minutes and then swallowing it.
+- Allergy tablets – Sublingual immunotherapy (SLIT) is a form of immunotherapy that can be done at home.
+It is needle free and involves placing a tablet containing the allergen under your tongue for one to two minutes and then swallowing it.
 Treatment begins prior to the grass allergy season and continues throughout the grass allergy season.
 By taking these tablets every day, you may reduce your grass allergy symptoms.
 This treatment offers people with these allergies a potential alternative to allergy shots.
 SLIT tablets also have side effects and some may be serious, which is why it’s important to talk with your doctor about your treatment options.

 Both forms of allergy immunotherapy (shots and tablets) are prescribed by your doctor.
-Talk to your health care provider to get started on your allergy treatment plan.
+Talk to your doctor to get started on your allergy treatment plan.